Link prediction for ex ante influence maximization on temporal networks: Introduction

 Crucial to this problem is the information diffusion mechanism.
 There are many popular choices in the literature including the Independent Cascade (IC) model \citep{wang2012scalable, wen2017online}, Linear Threshold (LT) model \citep{chen2010scalable, goyal2011simpath}, triggering (TR) model \citep{kempe2003maximizing, tang2014influence}, and more.
 For this work, we adopt the susceptible-infected (SI) model often used in epidemiological studies \citep{allen1994some, murata2018extended}.
 At each step in the process\footnote{We assume that the graph evolution process and diffusion process run at the same time similar to \cite{gayraud2015diffusion}, i.e., the diffusion process occurs and then the graph evolves one time step before the diffusion process starts again.}, a node is either in a susceptible state (S)\footnote{Note that we use $S$ to represent the seed set and if a node is susceptible.
 From context, however, it should be clear which definition is used.} or infected state (I).
 If a node is in the S state, then the information has not yet reached it, and a node in the I state has already received the information.
 At the beginning of the process ($t=1$), nodes in the seed set are set to the I state and all other nodes are in the S state.
 Then at time $t$, if node $u$ is in I and node $v$ is in S and there is an edge between the two nodes, i.e., $A^{(t)}_{uv}=1$, then node $v$ will change to state I at time $t+1$ with probability $\lambda$.
 The susceptibility or infection parameter $\lambda$ controls the rate at which information propagates throughout the network.
 The diffusion process ends once $t=T+1$.
 Thus, if $\sigma(S)$ is the expected number of nodes infected at time $T+1$ when nodes in $S$ are initialized to I state under the SI model, the IM problem seeks the set of seed nodes of size $k$ that maximizes $\sigma(S)$ on $\mathcal G$, i.e.,

-The IM problem has been shown to be NP-hard under the IC, LT, and TR models \citep[see, e.g.,][]{li2018influence} so it is presumably also NP-hard under the SI model.
+The IM problem is NP-hard under the IC, LT, TR and SI models \citep[see, e.g.,][]{kempe2003maximizing, li2018influence}.
 Thus, the optimal solution is unfeasible in many cases so heuristics must be exploited to find a suitable seed set.
 Indeed, even evaluating $\sigma(S)$ is \#P-hard \citep[e.g.,][]{chen2010scalableaa, chen2010scalable}.
 In practice, we estimate $\sigma(S)$ via Monte Carlo (MC) simulations by simulating the spreading process a large number of times and taking the average number of nodes infected at time $T+1$.

 Notice that in this definition, the future evolution of the network is taken as given.
 In other words, the seed nodes are selected at time $t=1$ under the assumption that the topology of the graph at time $t=2,\dots,T$ is known.
 In practice, however, this is an unreasonable assumption; a practitioner needs to select seed nodes {\it without} having access to the future dynamics of the network.
 While we are interested in this more realistic and difficult setting, we begin by highlighting some of the existing IM algorithms.